Find Grad Schools

 38 Yearly Graduations

 The most popular school in the United States for cell biology students seekinga graduate certificate is Oklahoma State University - Main Campus.
 Roughly 24,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-For the 2020-2021 academic year, 38 graduate certificates were handed out to cell biology majors at OSU.
-About 53% of this group were women, and 53% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 38 people received their graduate certificate in cell biology from OSU.
+Around 55% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 19 Yearly Graduations

 Columbia University in the City of New York comes in at #2 on our list of the most popular colleges offering graduate certificates in cell biology.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-The cell biology program at Columbia University in the City of New York awarded 19 graduate certificates during the 2020-2021 school year.
-About 42% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
+During the most recent year for which we have data, 19 people received their graduate certificate in cell biology from Columbia.
+About 41% of this group were women, and 47% were students from an underrepresented racial-ethnic group.

 #3